-WHY WAS THE STREET SOCCER FOUNDATION FORMED?
+WHY DOES THE STREET SOCCER FOUNDATION EXIST?

 If you’d like to get involved and help support your local community please get in touch with us via the Contact page as we’re always happy to hear from individuals who have key strengths they can bring to the team along with a passion for helping others.